 SkyRider (Total time ~ 3 hours)

-As you can imagine, the SkyRider is a popular year-round attraction.
+As you can imagine, the SkyRider is a popular year-round attraction and one of .
 Order your tickets ahead of time online.
 Twelve visitors per group are the maximum Groups and scheduled in three-hour intervals.

 Hunter Mountain Zipline Prices